The CAPCOG Regional Notification System Frequently Asked Questions

-Emergency Notification System and the Cell Phone Registry
+Regional Notification System and the Cell Phone Registry

 Please Note: This notification system only works within the Bastrop, Blanco, Burnet, Caldwell, Fayette, Hays, Lee, Llano, Travis and Williamson Counties.

-About the Emergency Notification System (ENS)
+About the Regional Notification System (RNS)

-The ENS system uses the 9-1-1 database and the new cell phone registry to call residents in the 10-county area only in an emergency situation where property or human life is in jeopardy.
+The RNS system uses the 9-1-1 database and the new cell phone registry to call residents in the 10-county area only in an emergency situation where property or human life is in jeopardy.
 Public safety officials will contact those residents associated with a phone number in the emergent affected area.

 Yes, only authorized public safety personnel can access the information to make an emergency notification message.
 No phone numbers are provided to the public.